YMa-lab/CARD/docs/documentation/04_CARD_Example.md

 X7SK           .     .     .     .
 A1BG.AS1       .     .     .     .
 ```
 The spatial transcriptomics count data must be in the format of matrix or sparseMatrix, while each row represents a gene and each column represents a spatial location.
+The column names of the spatial data can be in the "XcoordxYcoord" (i.e., 10x10) format, but you can also maintain your original spot names, for example, barcode names.
 ```r
 #### load the example spatial location data,
 load("./spatial_location.RData")